-- Coffee – A coffee solution (we mean a good organic breakfast blend, not decaf or instant) stimulates both the liver and the gallbladder to release toxins.
+- Coffee – A coffee solution (we mean a mold-free, organic coffee like S.A.
+Wilson’s) stimulates both the liver and the gallbladder to release toxins.
 (15 minutes only; please consult with your doctor if you have hypertension.)

-- Minerals – This is one you will want to retain permanently.
-It helps rebuild the energy of the adrenals and the thyroid.
+- Minerals – Helps rebuild the energy of the adrenals and the thyroid.

-- Probiotic – Perfect for candidiasis and other yeast infections.
+- Probiotic Drinks – Great for candidiasis and other yeast infections.

 - Red Raspberry Leaf – High in iron, great for the eyes, and particularly helpful for women.